OmniAssistBench

 Key Insights

-According to our scoring rubric, average scores ranged from 2-3 suggest that models generally succeed in understanding what to do but struggle with providing accurate and comprehensive answers.
+According to our scoring rubric, average scores ranged from 40-60 suggest that models generally succeed in understanding what to do but struggle with providing accurate and comprehensive answers.

-Deficiency in Gesture Following
+Deficiency in Visual Prompts

 Models struggle significantly with gesture-based commands.
 This reveals a critical weakness in interpreting visual instructions, as models usually fail to recognize gestures as user prompts.